NiteshReddi/Miracle_ECommerce_POC/README.md

 ## Module Description

-1)Client-Service: This module we have multiple Api's to interact with all the other services to create Order, Get order Details, Store user Credentials in vault and retrieve user Credentials from vault.
+1) Client-Service: This module we have multiple Api's to interact with all the other services to create Order, Get order Details, Store user Credentials in vault and retrieve user Credentials from vault.

-2)JWTToken-Service: This module is used to validate client user on server side.
+2) JWTToken-Service: This module is used to validate client user on server side.
 This module has two services, one to generate JWT Token for the client user and other to validate JWT token when accessing other service modules.

-3)Vault-Service: This module is used to Store user credentials in Hashicorp vault and retrieve them when required.
+3) Vault-Service: This module is used to Store user credentials in Hashicorp vault and retrieve them when required.

-4)Create-Order-Api-Service: This module is used to place an order with the appropriate order details.
+4) Create-Order-Api-Service: This module is used to place an order with the appropriate order details.
 Once the Api is called, order is placed and order details are stored in DB.

-5)Get-Order-Api-Service: This module is used to GET orderDetails.
+5) Get-Order-Api-Service: This module is used to GET orderDetails.
 Once the Api is called, order details are retrieved from DB.

 ## Links